Week 3 Assignments - Computer Controlled Cutting

 Notch

 The notch was modeled as a rectangle for the main area, with a trapezoid shape to define the chamfering at the entry point.
-Specific parameters for the notch were:
+I defined specific parameters for the notch component, each of which is formula-driven based on the global parameters:

 width